willahh/notizen/backend/README.md

 # 5. Create a new migration script
 # This will :
 # - Update the db schema
-# - Add a new entry in migrations table
+# - Add a new entry in the migrations table
 # - Add a new migration file
 npx typeorm migration:generate -n CreateUserTable